-The massive need to guide organizations through transformation requires a shared view of the challenges being faced.
-Fortunately, trust in corporate comms is at an all-time high, with the Edelman Trust Barometer reporting that 77% of those polled identified their employer as being their most trusted source of information.
+The massive need to guide organizations through transformation requires a shared view of the challenges.
+Fortunately, trust in corporate comms is at an all-time high.
+The Edelman Trust Barometer reports that 77% of those polled identified their employer as being their most trusted source of information.

-That being said, the challenges of transformation are too big to be driven top-down.
-All hands on deck are required to make it happen.
+That being said, the challenges of transformation are too big to be driven solely from the top.
+Companies need all hands on deck to make it happen.
 This means there needs to be a new form of leadership that places value in the role of the workforce to lead companies forward.

 Workforces are suddenly the 3rd highest priority of CEOs

 Luckily, CEOs today report their workforces to be their third highest priority, up 48% since 2021.
-This has been met by a 54% increase in IC budgets in the same span of time.
+This has resulted in a 54% increase in IC budgets in the same span of time.
 Today, nearly all companies see comms as owners of the corporate narrative.

 Given these developments, today’s communicators must partner with senior leadership, align on the strategic priorities, and ultimately shift people’s hearts and minds in a new direction.
 This is how communication will create impact, which is best manifest in employee behavior and real business success.

 If it sounds complicated, that’s because it is.
 Market researcher Forrester has pointed out that "communications professionals must navigate an increasingly complex digital channel landscape and messaging minefield."
 And despite their newfound seat at the table in the wake of the Covid-19 pandemic, communicators still report spending 75% of their time reacting to requests to "get stuff out."